SivirGlide/BDDCoursework/README.md

  - Operator Certificate Expiration ✅
 - Maybe a new Rule where if an operators Certificate is expired they cannot Work?
  - FIX THE REFERENCING ON FOREIGN KEYS (the on update and deletes are really scuffed right now)
+ - Write Master Script to execute everything from one script